abhiTronix/vidgear/docs/gears/pigear/params.md

 This parameter controls the colorspace of the output frames.

 !!! example "With the Picamera2 backend, you can also define a custom `format` _(format of output frame pixels)_ in PiGear API.
-Checkout this [bonus example ➶](../../../help/pigear_ex/#changing-output-pixel-format-in-pigear-api-with-picamera2-backend)"
+Checkout this [Bonus Example ➶](../../../help/pigear_ex/#changing-output-pixel-format-in-pigear-api-with-picamera2-backend)"

 **Data-Type:** String